If a Curlew can live for over 32 years and there are flocks of 1000 in Norfolk, how can they be described as near-threatened?

 We should be proud of our wintering Curlews in Great Britain, where numbers have stabilised, albeit at a level that is 20% lower than at the turn of the century, but there is no room for complacency in Northern Ireland, where the decline continues.

-Addendum: Curlew was added to the red list of the UK’s Birds of Conservation Concern on 3 December 2015
+Update: Curlew was added to the red list of the UK’s Birds of Conservation Concern on 3 December 2015

 WaderTales blogs are written by Graham Appleton, to celebrate waders and wader research.
 Many of the articles are based on previously published papers, with the aim of making wader science available to a broader audience.